 The first test fields were established in 2015.
 New rounds of material application on the test fields have been carried out yearly since then.
-At present (winter 2019), about 350 material from 25 manufacturers have been applied at the Nordic test sites.
+At present (January 2023), about 560 material from 25 manufacturers have been applied at the Nordic test sites.

 The materials are followed-up for two years, with performance measurements of the coefficient of retroreflected luminance RL under dry and wet conditions, the luminance coefficient under diffuse illumination Qd, the friction, the chromaticity in daylight, and the chromaticity of retroreflected light (yellow materials, only).
 Materials are certified in relation to the number of wheel passages they will stand, with preserved functionality.
 Depending on the traffic flow, the position in the lane and the exposure time, different roll-over classes (P0–P6, corresponding to ≤50 000–2 000 000 wheel passages, defined by EN 1824) will be reached.
 At the Danish test site, P-class P6 is typically reached after two years, while at the Norwegian-Swedish test site P-class P5 is reached after two years.